CONSUMER GOODS

 Francesca Poma-Murialdo

-Francesca Poma-Murialdo is a global leader of Gensler’s Consumer Goods practice and a Design Director who leads interior design projects in Latin America.
+Francesca Poma-Murialdo is a Design Director who leads interior design projects in Gensler’s Latin America region.

 Chris VanderWeyden